Skip to main content

 Connect Linear (Optional)

-Click “Connect Linear” to allow Cosmos to access your projects, tickets, and events — including label changes such as moving a ticket from Backlog to In Progress.What this unlocks:
+Click “Connect Linear” to allow Cosmos to access your projects, tickets, and events — including label changes such as moving a ticket from Backlog to In Progress.Agents can now read issues, post comments, and react to status changes — Backlog → In Progress is the usual trigger.

 4